 The NAM also supports mutually beneficial and comprehensive bilateral and regional trade negotiations that will reduce tariff and non-tariff barriers to U.S. exports, expand bilateral commercial relations and provide for WTO-plus trade relationships.
 Such negotiations should establish a strong set of rules that govern and protect trade and investment, reflect the realities of modern supply chains, address trade-distorting practices of state-owned and state-influenced enterprises and result in the United States obtaining concessions that are at least equivalent to the concessions granted by the United States.
+With the growth of new technologies, trade agreements must also include commitments to liberalize cross-border data flows of information and access to digital products and services, and prohibit related localization requirements, such as requirements to use local data information infrastructure and storage.
 Impartial reviews of the effectiveness of these agreements should be conducted periodically.

 The negotiation of any new bilateral or regional agreements that supersede earlier agreements must preserve the strongest market access of either the new agreement or existing trade agreements.
 There should not be any lessened market access or erosion of concessions in existing trade agreements.